 Whether the Objects are deemed to be internal or external has only to do with a one-sided perspective, that of the Male’s conscious experience.
 For the philosophers (perhaps excepting Christian de Quincey and a few others), the Female has no experiential perspective; they believe matter (as defined by DesCartes’ duality) is non-conscious, and because they tie consciousness to subjectivity, they cannot see how the Female can be causal.
 This self-inflicted error of omission (disregarding the definitions from linguistic topology) causes problems that will remain insoluble until the definitions are revised.

 Both Male and Female have subjective (read causal) aspects that perform actions and have objective aspects that reflect something (at the effect of the causal action) back to the other partner.
-Regardless of our gender, each of us is both causally Female and Male and effectively Female and Male.
+Regardless of our gender, each of us is both causally Female and Male and effectively Female and Male, as we are both embodied and enminded.

-The entwined, inverse processes enacted by the Male and Female partners are called INformation (which produces Objects of consciousness) and OUTformation (which produces Objects of physicality), respectively.
+The entwined, inverse processes enacted by the Male and Female partners are called INformation (which produces Objects of consciousness) and OUTformation (which produces Objects of corporeality), respectively.

-The patterned matter/structured substance is then singled-out by the observer, the Male Subject, who prehends it via physical receptors.
-His reaction and subsequent emanations produce interference patterns, which are recorded in the collective consciousness/Mind.
+The Patterned Matter/Structured Substance is then singled-out by the Observer, the Male Subject, who prehends it via physical/sensory receptors.
+His reaction and subsequent emanations produce interference patterns, which are recorded in the Collective Consciousness/Mind.
 In Divine Divisions, this was called the “Public Day-time Relationship” between the Male Subject and the Female Object.

 Quadernity has four quadrants, which make room for the causal Subjects to interact with the effective Objects on contiguous dimensions.
 Without the model to map all four quadrants, one is stuck in his/her familiar physical dimension (lower quadrants) with the problem of determining which of the two singled-out lower quadrant occupants is real, the Observer/Conscious Subject or the Observed/Corporeal Object.
 If they are both real, which is primal?
 Which is intrinsic to the other?